Something went wrong

 Short Term Trends

-Niagara’s overall oil use changes annually primarily depending on how cold each winter is.
-As the temperature outside gets colder, homes’ boilers need to burn more and more number two heating oil to keep the house warm inside.
+Niagara’s overall heating oil consumption varies each year as winter conditions change.
+As the temperature outside gets colder, homes’ boilers need to burn more and more fuel oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Niagara was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Niagara County Average Winter Temperature